uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 * Fancy Mode: You can take inspiration from modern websites such as Amazon, Facebook, Google, GitHub, or Microsoft, but **do not copy their code.**
     * These websites have thousands of lines copyrighted CSS that you do not need and do not have permission from Amazon/Facebook/Google to copy.
 However, you can use your browser's Dev Tools to see how they accomplish certain things and take inspiration from that.
-    * Try to make your light mode look like a standard, modern website.
+    * Try to make your fancy mode look like a standard, modern website.
 Try to make it look like a website that you would want to use.
 * 90s Mode: You can take inspiration from the [oatmeal comic](https://theoatmeal.com/comics/design_hell?fbclid=IwAR32De0TRFISnARpWunp3jvoCF1k1iXdotYZbvenRJOvqUCeaJwABk91JFw) or [space jam](https://www.spacejam.com/1996/).
 Try to make it like those 90s websites.
 * Minimal Mode: Try to make the page look good and clean for printing.
 Use a minimalism-style design.
 Minimalism is about removing any unnecessary elements of the design such as lines, colours, shapes, and backgrounds.
     * Try to make your print mode look good for printing.
 Check what it looks like by printing it to a PDF file (you don't need to print it to physical paper).